Centum Electronics

 Centum Electronics Limited is an Indian electronics system design and manufacturing company.
 The company produces subsystems and microelectronics, and provides system integration services.
-The company was incorporated in January 1993 and is headquartered in Bangalore, Karnataka.
+The company was incorporated in January 1993 and is headquartered in Bengaluru, Karnataka.
 Centum has a presence in 6 countries.
 It has manufacturing facilities, design, and sales and support teams in India, Canada, and France, a design team in Belgium, and sales and support teams in the United Kingdom and the United States.
 The company's British subsidiary, Centum Electronics UK Ltd., services all European customers except those in France.

 Centum Electronics has multiple manufacturing facilities in Bangalore.
 The company opened its fourth Indian manufacturing facility at the Aerospace Park in Devanahalli, near Bangalore on 15 February 2017.
 Centum is one of the largest contractors to the Indian Space Research Organisation (ISRO) and supplies over 50 different varieties of components for satellites and launch vehicles.
 Centum opened a new space facility in Yelahanka, Bangalore to support ISRO missions in September 2019.